a327ex/www/content/posts/lessons_second_game.md

 [SNKRX](https://store.steampowered.com/app/915310/SNKRX/) is the second game I've released on Steam and in this post I'll go over my thoughts on its development.

 For context, I made this game in the past 3 months as an ongoing dev challenge I have with myself to start making games more consistently every 2 months or so.
-I'll divide the contents of this post in 3 sections: programming, design and overall indiedev strategy.
+I'll divide the contents of this post in 4 sections: programming, design, strategy/business and a more general section for things that don't fit the others.

 <!--more-->